 2. Expired US-issued rabies vaccination certificates will not be accepted.
 If the US-issued rabies vaccination certificate has expired, the dog must get a booster dose outside the United States and meet requirements for foreign-vaccinated dogs (see below).

-3. Foreign-vaccinated dogs coming from high-risk countries are now required to use the CDC Rabies Vaccination and Microchip Record as proof of rabies vaccination.
 Note: Use of this record is also encouraged for US-vaccinated dogs, though not required.
 Dogs entering the United States from high-risk countries are still required to meet all requirements of the temporary suspension (seewww.cdc.gov/dogtravel).

 4. Three or more dogs coming from high-risk countries must arrive at specific ports of entry with a prior reservation at a CDC-approved animal care facility.
 All dogs must have a valid CDC Rabies Vaccination and Microchip Record and adequate rabies serologic titer or they will be required to complete a 28-day quarantine at the US animal care facility.
 This option is also available to importers of 1-2 dogs who do not have a CDC Dog Import Permit.